basisproject/paper/src/06-housing.md

 Regionally-owned housing will likely be a mix of apartments, duplexes, triplexes, and single-family homes.
 Each property (and/or each unit in an apartment complex) will be given a luxury ranking, which will affect the per-square-footage rate.

 In essence, the region will be a landlord who only raises rent if the underlying costs of the properties go up.
-Property management is handled by a regionally-operated company with an elected board of directors.
+Property management is handled by a regionally-owned company with an elected board of directors.

 COUNTERPOINT: if a member gains reduced-price housing, then leaves the economy, could the region evict them?